 Educating donors will allow a broader network to hold charities accountable for their work.

 (4) Conversations about poverty alleviation should be encouraged

-I dare you to bring up anything charity related topics around someone who has even the slightest experience in development work.
+I dare you to bring up anything charity related around someone who has even the slightest experience in development work.
 You’re essentially inviting the “expert” to critique you on how little you know.
 This elitism discourages mainstream conversation about poverty alleviation and encourages the general public to opt-out of further learning about charitable work.